grscheller/git-notes/notes/git-notes.md

 |  `-X`     | remove only files ignored by git                      |
 |  `-e pat` | add pattern `pat` to ignored patterns from .gitignore |

-either -n, -f, or -i must be selected.
+One of -n, -f, or -i must be selected.

 ---